bulkypanda/GeForce-Now-Web/README.md

 # GeForce Now Web Extension
 A simple web browser extension that help you play games on Nvidia's GeForce Now on unsupported browsers.
-This extension works only on chromium browsers (Edge, Chrome, Opera tc.)
+This extension works only on chromium browsers (Edge, Chrome, Opera etc.)

-Once the extension is added, head over to the [GeForce Now Website](https://play.geforcenow.com/mall/) and start gaming!

 ## Adding the Extension
 - Head over to the [Releases Page](https://github.com/bulkypanda/GeForce-Now-Web/releases).